Skip to main contentSkip to main content

 The first night is always the one parents worry about most.

-Will my child be able to sleep with lenses in?
+Will your child be able to sleep with lenses in?
 What if they fall out?
 What if the vision isn't clear in the morning?

 I've heard every version of this question at Eye Medics Optometry in Fayetteville.
 And I always give the same answer: the first 30 days are a learning curve, not a test.
 Most families are surprised by how quickly it becomes routine — and how dramatically their child's mornings change.